dgwatkins/wcml/readme.txt

 * Bug fix: Some product translations were showing non existing discounted prices.
 * Fixed a couple of compatibility issues with WooCommerce Product Bundles (e.g. with using the Flatsome theme)
 * Fixed a small usability issue related to Sensei
-* Bug fix: Stock quantity not synchronized when items were used in orders ßcreated in the backend.
+* Bug fix: Stock quantity not synchronized when items were used in orders created in the backend.

 = 3.6.4 =